-All themes which relate to the history and development of the Wagga Wagga local government area and its people. (refer to Appendix A: NSW Heritage Office list of Historical Themes Relevant to New South Wales as a guideline).
+All themes which relate to the history and development of the Wagga Wagga local government area and its people. (refer to NSW Heritage Office list of Historical Themes Relevant to New South Wales as a guideline).

-Acquiring all winning portraits from the Bald Archy portrait prize.
+Annual acquisition of winning portrait from the Bald Archy portrait prize.